 - Mapap is used to treat the following conditions:

 Sinus Congestion & Pain

-A total of 445 drugs (2086 brand and generic names) are known to interact with Sinus Congestion & Pain.
+A total of 452 drugs are known to interact with Sinus Congestion & Pain.

 - Sinus Congestion & Pain is a member of the drug class upper respiratory combinations.

 - Sinus Congestion & Pain is used to treat Cough and Nasal Congestion.

 No results found in our database - however, this does not necessarily mean no interactions exist.
 Always consult with your doctor or pharmacist.